Achigas/Date-Spot/README.md

 ## Inspiration
 To help people find local date spots when they are feeling indecisive.

-This project idea was created by Lauren Euge (leuge) and coded by Briana daMota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.
+This project idea was created by Lauren Euge, Briana daMota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.

 ## Future Developments
-* Animation for activity
+* Animation for results
 * Mobile Accessibility with carasouls
 * Add other date ideas aside from restaurants
+* User accessibility

 ## Contact